 - The International School of Catalunya, Spain

-Frequently asked questions about the best boarding schools
+Frequently asked questions about the world’s best boarding schools

-Many boarding school have beautiful campuses, with schools like Lyceum Alpinum Zuoz in St. Moritz and Brillantmont International School with its view of the Swiss Alps and Lac Léman being real standouts.
+Many boarding schools have beautiful campuses, with schools like Lyceum Alpinum Zuoz in St. Moritz and Brillantmont International School with its view of the Swiss Alps and Lac Léman being real standouts.

 Le Rosey is the leading contender for luxury at a boarding school.
 The campus is beautiful, the school offers expedition programs and an extensive arts program, and they even have a mid-morning break for hot chocolate programmed into the day.